-We use Class Dojo to reward the children with Dojo Points for demonstrating our school rules and linked to our Bingham Belief and curriculum achievements.
-Children all belong to a House Team and every time they achieve a Dojo point they can add a token to the classroom House Point chart.
+We use Class Dojo to reward the children with Dojo Points for demonstrating our school rules and working hard in lessons.
+Children all belong to a House Team and every time they achieve a house point for team effort, they can add a token to the classroom House Point chart.
 These are totalled weekly.
 We have House assemblies, competitions, and events.